tteejj/_CLASSY/modules/tui-engine-v2.txt

     if (-not $script:TuiState.CurrentScreen) { return $null }

-    # Get all focusable components
     $focusableComponents = @()

-    # Recursive function to find focusable components
     function Find-FocusableComponents {
         param($Component)

-        # Check using the correct properties that our components actually have
         if ($Component.IsFocusable -eq $true -and
             $Component.Visible -ne $false) {
             $focusableComponents += $Component